johnlevs/message_serializer/README.md

-    colorR u8                                -Doc "The color of the light bulb" colorG u8                                -Doc "The color of the light bulb" colorB u8                                -Doc "The color of the light bulb" powerOn bitfield[1]        -PW lighStatus   -Doc  "The power state of the light bulb" powerOff bitfield[3]       -PW lighStatus   -Doc "The power state of the light bulb" broken bitfield[1]         -PW lighStatus   -Doc "True (1) if the light bulb is broken"
+    colorR u8                                -Doc "The color of the light bulb" colorG u8                                -Doc "The color of the light bulb" colorB u8                                -Doc "The color of the light bulb" powerOn bitfield[1]        -PW lightStatus   -Doc  "The power state of the light bulb" powerOff bitfield[3]       -PW lightStatus   -Doc "The power state of the light bulb" broken bitfield[1]         -PW lightStatus   -Doc "True (1) if the light bulb is broken"

 }